dansmyers/VibeCodingWorkshop/Activities/6-Specs_Practice.md

 ### Nim

-Nim is a classic mathematical strategy game, the extension of the 21 stone game we looked at earlier.
+Nim is a classic mathematical strategy game.
 There are *k* piles of stones, each containing *n* stones.
 On her turn, a player selects *one pile* and removes as many stones as she wants from it.
 The player who takes the last stone is the loser.

 Write a visual Nim game as a single web page.